 It's a good idea to compare a few different personal loans before making an application.

 That way, you can avoid spending more on interest than you have to.

-It’s a good idea to try to improve your credit score with each of the credit reference agencies, but the number itself tends to matter less than the information that's held on your credit file.
+It’s a good idea to try to improve your credit score with each credit reference agency, but the number itself tends to matter less than the information on your credit file.